mrd0x/secblog/src/pages/spoofing-calendar-invites-using-ics-files/index.md

 # Recap

 I'll recap the steps in case you got lost.
-I start with the assumption that I've already downloaded the .ics file.
+I start with the assumption that I've already downloaded the invite.ics file.

 ## Step 1